Issue: How to fix Werfault.exe Application Error on Windows 10?

 Click on OK to terminate the program

 Method 1.
-Disable Windows Error Reporting Service
+Access Windows Error Reporting service

-- Find Windows Error Reporting Service, double-click it, and select Properties.
+- Find Windows Error Reporting Service.

 - Click Apply and OK to save the changes.

 Method 2.
 Reinstall Display Drivers

 Werfault.exe Application Error is often associated with the failure of display drivers.
 Therefore, if the error hasn’t been resolved after disabling the Windows Error Reporting Service, try to update display drivers.